PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="3642" title="Convert GS Settings dialog to use wxwidgets" authors="arcum42" >}}

 {{< progress/github-link prNums="3940" title="GSVertexTrace::FindMinMax improvements" authors="tellowkrinkle" >}}

+This PR contains the following changes:
+- Prevents clang from optimizing out our denormal-removal shuffles (10x faster than before for people who compile with clang!)
+- Run divides on four elements at a time instead of two elements and two useless numbers
+- Remove inaccurate stq
+  - With the above division improvements, on processors with partially-pipelined division (Ivy    Bridge and later, Bulldozer and later), accurate stq is actually faster (according to both IACA of inaccurate vs accurate and LLVM MCA).
+On older CPUs expect performance to be about 2/3 of the old algorithm before taking into account improvements from not double-checking vertices.
+  - There seems to be a check of accurate_stq when the OGL backend is deciding whether to use  geometry shaders to process sprites.

+In the end, ignoring clang issues, GSVertexTrace::FindMinMax goes from taking about 3% of MTGS thread runtime to 1.5% on my computer.
+(Most of the time was spent doing OpenGL things so if you have a more efficient OpenGL driver it might make more of a difference for you)

 {{< progress/github-link prNums="4094" title="GS-hw: fix Burnout games black sky." authors="iMineLink" >}}